 Expansion of large-scale mining can also foster conflicts among different types of mining and miner.
 At times artisanal and small-scale mining can be found in the same areas as large-scale mining, and not infrequently central ministries grant concessions to companies in areas already occupied by artisanal miners.
-Hilson and Yakovelva (2007) have documented such conflicts in Ghana, we have encountered them in south-eastern Ecuador and Bolivia, and they also have been noted in PNG, Indonesia, Suriname and Guyana.4
+Hilson and Yakovelva (2007) have documented such conflicts in Ghana, we have encountered them in south-eastern Ecuador and Bolivia, and they also have been noted in Papua New Guinea, Indonesia, Suriname and Guyana.

-Mining and the environment
+Mining and the Environment

-If, in the face of such analyses, it has been difficult for the mining sector to argue that it can be good for growth and governance, arguing its case on environmental grounds is even more of a challenge.
-At a global level, figures collected by advocacy groups suggest significant environmental impact, and others note that 'the discovery, extraction and processing of mineral resources is widely regarded as one of the most environmentally and socially disruptive activities undertaken by business' (Jenkins and Yakovleva, 2006, p.
-272).
-According to Cardiff and Sampat (2007), while mining contributes around one percent of global GDP, it consumes between seven and ten percent of global energy and is responsible for 13 percent of sulphur dioxide emissions.
-Some 39 percent of threatened forest margins are also threatened because of mining activities.
-In one extreme case, a glacier-filled valley on the Chile-Argentina border is the site of a major mining conflict.5
+If in the face of such analyses it has been difficult for the mining sector to argue that it can be good for growth and governance, arguing its case on environmental grounds is even more of a challenge.
+At a global level, figures collected by advocacy groups suggest significant environmental impact, and others note that 'the discovery, extraction and processing of mineral resources is widely regarded as one of the most environmentally and socially disruptive activities undertaken by business' (Jenkins and Yakovleva, 2006: 272).
+According to Cardiff and Sampat (2007), while mining contributes around 1 per cent of global GDP, it consumes between 7 and 10 per cent of global energy and is responsible for 13 per cent of sulphur dioxide emissions.
+Some 39 per cent of threatened forest margins are at risk because of mining activities.
+In one extreme case, a glacier-filled valley on the Chile-Argentina border is the site of a major mining conflict.